-The majority of OH deaths (88%) occurred at public hospitals; 27.9% at district hospitals (DH), 31.1% at regional hospitals (RH) and 29% at tertiary hospitals (TH/NC).
-There were 21 deaths at CHCs, 36 in private hospitals, 15 outside a health facility and 13 in transit to or between facilities The corresponding OH iMMR for level of care was 5.7 maternal deaths per 100,00 LBs in CHCs, 13.2 in DHs, 22.8 in RHs and 44.7 in TH/NCs.
-These level of care statistics refer to where the women died, not where they delivered, as many women were referred from district level due to bleeding after vaginal delivery or CD.
-There were 56.1% of the OH deaths who had been referred, mostly from CHCs (16.3%) and District hospitals (23%) demonstrating the importance of availability of emergency transport and optimising care before and during referral.
+Figure 9.
+Bleeding associated with CD CFR per triennia and province from 2014-2022 transit to or between facilities.
+The corresponding triennial iMMR for level of care was 5.7 maternal deaths per 100,00 LBs in CHCs, 13.2 in DHs, 22.8 in RHs and 44.7 in TH/NCs (Figure 10).
+These level of care statistics refer to where the women died, not where they delivered, and it must be noted that many women were referred from district level due to bleeding after vaginal delivery or CD.